IT21468360/BrandPulseAI/README.md

 You can do it ur self or u can drop a msg to me.
 When merging make sure u don't hv any conflicts.
 If u have any then make sure to resolve them.

+# New Requirements and dependencies

+1. If u need any requirement or dependency which is not mentoioned already.
+(Like Python Libraries or anything)
+Make sure to install them, and also update the requirement.txt file